mellaadaktary/assignment3/README.md

 chown -R webgen:webgen webgen/
 ```

-we are creating and using systems users in this step because of security
+we are creating and using systems users in this step because of security reasons, also system users are made for being assigned to system resources while regular users are made for people behind a computer
-What is the benefit of creating a system user for this task rather than using a regular user or root?

 # Task2